mongodb/terraform-provider-mongodbatlas/docs/guides/cluster-to-advanced-cluster-migration-guide.md

 ## How to change

-TODO: Will continue from here
+TODO: Will continue from here by creating a step-by-step guide

+1. find the id of clusters to replace
+2. add import blocks and execute command to generate config
+3. remove unused default attributes
+4. import new cluster
+5. change output references
+6. delete old cluster block